cqse/teamscale-docker-deployment/README.md

 Thus it may prevent you from "mixing up" the colors green and blue when switching instances.
 It comes, however, with increased effort of creating folders and copying files for each release.

-The Teamscale services in `docker-compose.yml` might look similar to this snipped:
+The Teamscale services in `docker-compose.yml` might look similar to this snippet:

 ```yaml
   # Teamscale 7.7